Assessed Costs Should Trump Fixed Costs Rulings

 Clearly, the ramifications are that such a Costs Order can have a drastic effect on the amount of damages which would be received and in some circumstances, can actually reduce the amount of damages due to the Claimant to zero providing such an amount of damages would have been awarded and on occasions, the Claimant can actually end up owing money to the Defendant if there are insufficient damages to cover the costs incurred.

 Conversely, if you were to beat the offer then no such costs penalties will apply.
 However, if you make an offer of your own and such an offer transpires to be an appropriate level to the award which the Court makes in due course, then you will be awarded an enhanced rate of interest on your damages and also in respect of my firm’s costs.

-For more information please call Philip Holt on 020 8891 6141, and he will be able to discuss the best action to ensure you receive the justice and treatment you deserve.
+For more information please call our personal injury team on 020 8891 6141, and they will be able to discuss the best action to ensure you receive the justice and treatment you deserve.